 Choirs that took the stage before us plodded through “The Streets of Laredo”, and ploughed through “I’s the B’y That Builds the Boat”, and while they sang we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.

 In the late 1960’s our tiny north-Scarborough school was assigned its first dedicated music teacher and one September morning Frances McShane burst into our lives.
 She had an accent straight from the heather-covered hills of Scotland, and she radiated her love of music.
 Using the Orff method, she taught us to play xylophones, metallophones, and glockenspiels to accompany our songs.
 Wood blocks and tambourines provided percussion.

 Mrs. McShane developed our natural affinities for rhythm and melody, leading us from simple tunes with rhythmic movements, to more sophisticated music.
 Our enunciation improved with exercises that were simple and fun, and she helped us perfect our projection and showed us how to control our new-found singers’ voices.
 Then we began to sing more challenging music usually reserved for adult choirs.

 We learned a rollicking three-part version of Sing a Song of Sixpence and we blended melody and harmony in I Have a Bonnet Trimmed With Blue.
 But my favourites were the slower songs with several parts.
 The rich music of The Isle of Mull, and Ave Maria’s haunting beauty brought tears to my twelve-year-old eyes.

-One morning after she’d been working with us for a couple of years, Mrs. McShane gathered the fifteen of us around her in a conspiratorial circle.
+One morning after she’d been working with us for a couple of years, Mrs. McShane gathered us around her in a conspiratorial circle.